We have worked with Sheffield Chamber of Commerce and the Environment Agency to develop a flood defence scheme for the Lower Don Valley (LDV).

 In December 2013, affected businesses voted in a ballot with a majority in favour of the BID proposal, with a turnout of 35% and a majority of 82% on the count of votes received, and a majority of 95% on the count of rateable value of those parties that voted.

-Invoices for the first year’s BID levy instalment were issued to businesses in the middle of June 2014 for payment by the middle of July.
+Invoices for the fifth and final year’s BID levy instalment are issued to businesses in the middle of June 2018 for payment by the middle of July.

-These can be paid by any of the following options, whilst further details are available on the back of the bills (download ‘Frequently Asked Questions’ for more information):
+These can be paid by any of the following options, whilst further details are available on the back of the bills:

 - Post Office